Jammy2211/PyAutoLens/paper/paper.md

 be inferred from the 'time-delay' between different image paths to the same distant quasar [@Suyu2016].
 Strong lensing of galaxy clusters has also made many contributions to all these topics [@Jullo2010] [@Richard2014] [@Atek2015].

+# Statement of Need

 The past decade has seen the discovery of many hundreds of galaxy-scale and cluster-scale lenses, with high quality imaging [@Bolton2012], interferometer [@Negrello2014] [@Enia2018] and spectroscopy [@Czoske2012] datasets now available.
 Historically, the modeling of a strong lens is a time-intensive process that requires significant human intervention to perform, restricting the scope and size of the scientific analysis.
-In the next decade of order of _one hundred thousand_ strong lenses will be discovered by surveys such as Euclid, LSST and SKA [@Collett2015], demanding an automated and widely available approach for strong lens analysis.
+In the next decade of order of _one hundred thousand_ strong lenses will be discovered by surveys such as Euclid, LSST and SKA [@Collett2015], demanding a widely available and automated approach for strong lens analysis. `PyAutoLens` aims to meet this need, by making strong lens analysis accessible to the wider Astronomy community and enabling the automated analysis of large samples of strong lenses.

 # Software API and Features